Introduction to the 100 Pushups a Day Challenge

 100 pushups a day is a great investment in strengthening your physique.

-And not just your physical fitness, but mental fitness as well.
+And not just your physical fitness, but your mental fitness as well.

 Difficult to Build Good Habits?